 Coming back to the national team, Chhetri was leading the attack on all fronts as India won the SAFF Championship in 2008.
 This gave India a chance to play in the AFC Challenge Cup which allowed the winners a spot in the Asian Cup.

-Chhetri led the line with Climax Lawrence and ensured India a win the Challenge Cup, securing qualification to the AFC Asian Cup for the first time in 24 years.
+Chhetri led the line with Climax Lawrence and ensured India a win in the Challenge Cup, securing qualification to the AFC Asian Cup for the first time in 24 years.
 Although India were knocked out of the tournament in the first round, Chhetri scored two brilliant goals against Bahrain and South Korea.

 In 2012, after the retirement of Bhaichung Bhutia, Chhetri took on the mantle of the captain’s armband for the national team and has since led India in all competitions.
 During this time, his club career also started to stabilize after a short stint with Portugal’s Sporting CP’s B team.

 He was loaned from the Portuguese club to Churchill Brothers and led them to their second I-league title.
 He was later signed by Bengaluru FC in 2013 in their very first season of existence and became a household star for the Blues.